 Once you’ve prepared, it’s time to start the download process.

-Again, the exact size of your iOS 14.0.1 download will depend on your iPhone model and the version of iOS that’s currently on board.
+Again, the exact size of your iOS 14.4 download will depend on your iPhone model and the version of iOS that it’s currently running.

-If you’re on a newer version like iOS 14.0, you’ll see the smallest download size.
-If you’re running an older version, your download will, again, be much larger.
+If you’re on newer software like iOS 14.3, you’ll see the smallest download size.
+If you’re running an older version, your download could, again, be much larger.

 - Tenth-generation quad-core Intel Core i5 processor

 - Brilliant Retina display with True Tone technology